cosmelab/dna-barcoding-analysis/github_classroom.md

 For questions about the analysis workflow:
 - See README.md in the repository
 - Check docs/pipeline_workflow.md for detailed workflow
-- Ask your TA or instructor
+- Ask during lab or office hours